 Making Eye Contact Is Akin to Keeping Your Eye On the Ball

 I first became aware of the vestibulo-ocular reflex when I was learning to play tennis.
-My dad was a nationally ranked tennis player and was my coach.
+My dad was a nationally-ranked player and my coach.
 He was also a neuroscientist and neurosurgeon.
-When my father was coaching me as a young tennis player, he would say things like, “Of this I am absolutely certain, becoming a neurosurgeon was a direct consequence of my eye for the ball.”
+When my father was coaching me, he would say things like, “Of this I am absolutely certain, becoming a neurosurgeon was a direct consequence of my eye for the ball.”
 When my dad spoke of having an “eye for the ball” he was talking about the VOR system and the cerebellum.

 From the endless possible combinations of speed and duration between eye and head movements, the VOR and cerebellum minimize potential errors.
-Together they automatically coordinate your focus and gaze which makes eye contact with a person, or a target, possible.
-There’s no way that you can hit-it-out-of-the-park as an athlete or professional if you can’t keep your eye on the ball and make authentic eye-to-eye contact with your colleagues, customers, and boss.
+Together they automatically coordinate your focus and gaze which makes eye contact with a person or target possible.
+There’s no way that you can hit it out of the park as an athlete or professional if you can’t keep your eye on the ball and make authentic eye-to-eye contact with colleagues, customers, and bosses.

 People have known for decades that the vestibular system and cerebellum are responsible for maintaining balance, proprioception, and posture.
-The new German study lead by Dr. Nadine Lehnen and colleagues Dr. Murat Saglam and Professor Stefan Glasauer investigates the significance of the vestibular system and cerebellum for the optimization of motor coordination required to maintain eye contact with a target.
+The new German study, led by Nadine Lehnen and colleagues Murat Saglam and Stefan Glasauer, investigates the significance of the vestibular system and cerebellum for the optimization of motor coordination required to maintain eye contact with a target.

 Previously, the neurologists at LMU studied how the vestibular system and cerebellum work together to optimize how we direct our gaze and focus on a target.
 Their new results could lead to more effective rehabilitation of patients with dysfunctions in the vestibular system or cerebellum.
 Other research around the world has found that there may be a link between autism and vestibular and/or cerebellar dysfunction.